Introduction:

 other side, see the Arizona spillway and enjoy the view down to the canyon.

-cross the dam.
-It is recommended to park at the bridge overlook parking and
+It is highly recommended to park at the bridge overlook parking and

 walk to the bridge walkway.